A Monumental Weight: The ‘Auction Block’ in Fredericksburg, Virginia

 Sunday, February 26th at 1:30 p.m.

-The exhibition will be accompanied by a digital exhibit on the FAM’s website, offering deeper contextualization on the Block’s history, Virginia’s relationship to the market in enslaved people, and enslaved people’s experiences of being bought and sold.
-The digital component will launch immediately following the exhibition opening.
+The exhibition is accompanied by a digital exhibit, offering deeper contextualization on the Block’s history, Virginia’s relationship to the market in enslaved people, and enslaved people’s experiences of being bought and sold.